astratow/war-days/readme.md

-# Licznik dni wojny na Ukrainie / Day counter for Russo - Ukrainian war
+# Day counter for Russo - Ukrainian war

 This project calculates and displays the number of days since February 24, 2022, the day when operation Z began.
 The calculation is done in real-time using JavaScript, and the output is styled for better visibility.